SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/FAQs-interview-questions-beginners/react-interview-questions.md

-The purpose of this documentation is to provide a basic understanding of the React.js open source library and answer frequent interview questions.
-It is a quick high-level view of React.
-Several sub-sections may go into the detail - this is purely to boil down the key concepts for interviews.
+# React interview questions for beginners

-Follows the React documentation [https://reactjs.org/docs/getting-started.html]
+The purpose of this document is to provide a summary/ cheat-sheet of this section's documents.
+They are handly if you are preparing interviews for beginners to React.
+The core-concepts folder takes a deeper dive into many of these concepts for beginners while the intermediate and advanced sections are created to provide further understanding of the React Component Library.
+The best way to double check all these details are to follow the React documentation [https://reactjs.org/docs/getting-started.html]

 **Why React?**